trafiklab/trafiklab.se/content/api/trafiklab-apis/resrobot-v21/migration-guide.md

 to `accessId` described above:

 - `passlist` is now `0` by default.
 Set to `1` to keep the responses the same if you need this data.
+- `numF` should be a value in the range 1-6, where this used to be 0-6 previously.
+- `numB` should be a value in the range 0-5, where this used to be 0-6 previously.

 The following breaking changes have been made to the trips responses: